Fact-checked by the CapitalLendingNews editorial team

 Not all loan products are equally suited to irregular income.
 For a high interest loan freelancer seeking to refinance or borrow strategically, the best-fit structures share three characteristics: flexible payment schedules, income-based underwriting, and no prepayment penalties.

-According to Bankrate’s 2025 personal loan rate data, the spread between the best and worst personal loan offers for borrowers with credit scores between 580 and 669 is as wide as 22 percentage points — meaning lender selection alone can save thousands of dollars.
+According to Bankrate’s 2025 personal loan rate data, the spread between the best and worst personal loan offers for borrowers with credit scores between 580 and 669 is as wide as 22 percentage points.
+That means lender selection alone can save thousands of dollars over a loan’s life.
 Freelancers who qualify for online loans without traditional pay stubs should also review how freelancers can qualify for online loans without steady pay stubs to understand what documentation works as an alternative.

 Frequently Asked Questions